oct2pus/jadebot/README.md

 # Jadebot

-Jadebot is a discordbot aimed at homestuck servers, she primarily has 4 commands:
+Jadebot is a discordbot aimed at homestuck servers, she has 4 primary commands:

 - **MSPA**/**BOORU** searches the mspabooru for images, it has a locked blacklist to keep the content safe for work.